Marjan Manček

 Marjan Manček (born 3 January 1948) is a Slovene illustrator, cartoonist and animator.
 He has illustrated over 190 books and is himself also the author of 30 children's picture books and comics.
 He also produced a number of short animated films.

+Life

 Manček was born in Novo Mesto in 1948.
 He studied English and History at the University of Ljubljana, but mostly worked as a free-lance caricaturist, illustrator and film animator.
 In 2007 he won the Levstik Awardfor lifetime achievement in illustration.